3 Check your knowledge quiz

 From the information below choose the correct answer.

-1. Ruth and Chris Bowen live in
+1. Colin Bowen lives in

-2. Ruth and Chris will be in Room
+2. Colin will be in Room

-4. Ruth and Chris have items of luggage.
+4. Colin Bowen has items of luggage.

 Tourism Activities - Checklists